New Florida FIRST Associate Professor’s journey through Health Literacy research

 One aspect that distinguishes Dr. Culjat is her unique approach to healthcare communication.
 With a natural talent for connecting with people on a personal level, she instills her interactions with a sense of empathy and genuine concern.
 She treats patients and families like friends and family while engaging in conversations that are free of medical jargon.
 While tackling this issue, Dr. Culjat hopes to dispel the myth that simplifying information to a lower reading level is the answer.
 She advocates for personalized communication that considers the nuances of each person’s health literacy, an individual’s culture, and their specific context.

 As a part of her commitment to providing culturally competent health communications, Dr. Culjat has served as a national board member and treasurer of the National Association of Hispanic Nurses (NAHN).
-During her time at NAHN, Dr. Culja's research was focused on uplifting the Hispanic community through health literacy and cancer care prevention.
+During her time at NAHN, Dr. Culjat's research focused on uplifting the Hispanic community through health literacy and cancer care prevention.
 Her work is aligned with President Biden's Cancer Moonshot Initiative to reduce cancer deaths in half in the next quarter-century.
 As a Latina nurse researcher in this field, she can contribute to this goal through her research and subsequent interventions in the community.

 “This is a unique area of focus with a major impact on our Latino community because according to the American Cancer Society, cancer is the leading cause of death among Hispanic people,” said President of NAHN, Adrianna Nava.